Extreme Iceland activities

 There are a few locations that are ideal for skiing near Hlíðarfjalls, Akureyri, and Reykjavik, with the former staying open for longer as it snows more there.

 Most resorts in Iceland will have something for beginners, intermediates, and experts.
-So, no matter what your level of expertise, you will find something for you.
+So, no matter what your level of expertise, you will find something for yourself.

 Sure, Iceland is not known for its skiing and snowboarding, but what we do guarantee you are breathtaking views and pure white snow.
 There is also plenty of space to move around and enjoy the thrill of the outdoors.